Suggested Courses

 Political Science 515: Public Opinion

-Formation of opinions within and among the political publics; their role in the development of governmental policy.
+Explores the formation of opinions within and among the political publics; their role in the development of governmental policy.

-Political Science 537: The variety of institutions which are used to structure elections and representation around the world; voting rules, the structure of the legislature, cabinet formation, constitutional engineering and the art of political manipulation.
+Dissects the variety of institutions which are used to structure elections and representation around the world; voting rules, the structure of the legislature, cabinet formation, constitutional engineering and the art of political manipulation.

 Journalism 618: Mass Communication and Political Behavior

-Interrelationships of news media, political campaigning, and the electorate.
+Investigates the interrelationships of news media, political campaigning, and the electorate.
 Impact of media coverage and persuasive appeals on image and issue voting, political participation and socialization.

 Political Science 821: Mass Political Behavior